Backup & Disaster Recovery

 Backup & Disaster Recovery Services

-From accidental deletions to full-scale outages and cyber incidents, our backup and disaster recovery solutions keep your business data safe, secure, and fully recoverable.
+When disaster strikes, your data needs to be protected, recoverable, and ready to go, fast.
+From accidental deletions and ransomware attacks to full scale outages and hardware failures, our backup and disaster recovery solutions keep your business data safe, secure, and fully recoverable.
+We protect what matters across your servers, cloud workloads, Microsoft 365 environment, and endpoints.
 Because when it comes to downtime, we don’t accept it as an option.

 Why Every Australian Business Needs a Backup & Disaster Recovery Plan

 Data loss and unplanned downtime are not a matter of if, but when.
 Unplanned downtime costs Australian businesses thousands per hour in lost productivity and recovery expenses, and a single ransomware attack, hardware failure, or accidental deletion can mean hours of disruption or permanent data loss.
-Ransomware attacks on Australian businesses have grown significantly, with small and medium businesses among the most targeted.
+Ransomware attacks have grown significantly, with small and medium businesses among the most targeted.
 A tested backup and disaster recovery solution protects your business across three critical dimensions.

 Business Continuity

-Minimise downtime and keep your operations running during and after a disruptive event — whether it’s a ransomware attack, hardware failure, natural disaster, or accidental data loss.
+Minimise downtime and keep your operations running during and after a disruptive event, whether it’s a ransomware attack, hardware failure, natural disaster, or accidental data loss.

 Data Protection